Social Sciences at Middlesex

 HISTORY 10.
 Foundations of the East.
 Fall.
 The Department.
 4 meetings weekly.
 History 10 is a semester-long course that explores the development of premodern, ancient, and medieval societies of the Near East and the Far East.
 Its goal is to introduce students to cultural and religious traditions within their specific historical contexts, so that ninth-grade students can begin the long process of understanding and appreciating the different ways that people around the world and throughout time have tackled the hard every-day work of “being human.”
 The course takes a loosely chronological approach, beginning with creation myths and the earliest Mesopotamian civilizations, before moving on to investigate the traditions of the ancient and medieval peoples of India and China.
 In addition to teaching appropriate classroom engagement and strategic study skills, this course teaches methods for the development of fundamental research and bibliographic skills.

 HISTORY 11.
 Foundations of the West.
 Spring.
 The Department.
 4 meetings weekly.
-History 11 is a semester-long course that investigates the history of the early and medieval peoples who developed the monotheistic traditions of Judaism, Christianity, and Islam.
-This course also undertakes a full-length research process, resulting in a complete paper with footnotes and bibliography.
-The course concludes with the reading of Things Fall Apart, a novel that examines the collision of a decentralized agricultural-village society with the British Empire of the late 19th century, and with a cumulative exam.
-Continued skill development remains a focal point of History 11, in preparation for the heightened expectations of World History in the sophomore year.
+History 11 is a semester-long course that begins with the exploration of the earliest European societies of the Mediterranean region.
+The focus shifts to the Near East to investigate the cultures and traditions of the peoples who developed the monotheistic traditions of Judaism, Christianity, and Islam.
+The course follows the expansion of Islam into North Africa, and down into sub-Saharan Africa, where the medieval trading kingdoms of Ghana, Mali, and Songhai developed very different societies than those previously developed by the peoples of Asia, the Near East, and the Mediterranean region.
+The course concludes with the reading of Things Fall Apart, a novel that examines the collision of the West African Igbo people and the expansion of the British Empire during the late 19th century.
+Continued development of effective reading skills, concise and precise writing skills, and fundamental research skills remain and are emphatically practiced in History 11, in preparation for the heightened expectations of World History in the sophomore year.

 HISTORY 20.
 Early Modern World History.
 Fall.
 The Department.
 5 meetings weekly.
-History 20 is a one-semester survey course that focuses on world history from 1450 – mid 1800s CE.
+History 20 is a one-semester survey course that focuses on world history from 1450 to the mid-1800s CE.
 While the course incorporates a wide range of topics pertaining to the processes of globalization, there is an emphasis on the political, intellectual, and cultural issues that shaped the early modern world.
 Specific attention is paid to learning how to interpret primary source materials and to developing geographic literacy.
-Students will also work on writing effective paragraphs, according to the tenets of the sophomore writing workshop.
+Students will also work on writing effective paragraphs, utilizing many of the same tenets taught in sophomore writing workshop.
 Students who wish to take the Advanced Placement examination in World History should enroll in this course and attend the exam preparation workshop offered by the Department during the spring semester.

 HISTORY 21.
 Modern World History.
 Spring.
 The Department.
 5 meetings weekly.
 History 21 is a one-semester survey course that focuses on world history from the mid-1800s to the present.
 Its focus is to continue to develop the skills of analysis and synthesis, through examination of primary sources, the writing of research papers, and the presentation of ideas in class discussions.
 This course also features a formal research assignment and continued emphasis on geographic literacy.
 Students intending to take the Advanced Placement examination in World History should complete Early Modern World History and participate in the workshop offered by the Department during the spring semester.

 HISTORY 30.
 United States History.
 Year.
 The Department.
 5 meetings weekly.
-This yearlong course covers the study of the United States from the earliest European settlements (early 1600s) through the present day.
-It utilizes both primary and secondary documents to illuminate those trends and events which have contributed most significantly to the formation of the institutions, values, and norms that characterize the nation today.
-Strong emphasis is placed upon the development of the skills of research and writing necessary for the pursuit of the discipline of history.
+This yearlong course covers the study of the United States through the present day.
+It utilizes both primary and secondary documents to illuminate those events which have contributed most significantly to the formation of the institutions, values, and trends that characterize the nation today.
+Strong emphasis is placed upon the development of the skills of research, writing, and critical thinking necessary for the pursuit of the discipline of history.
 Students will complete a major research paper in the second semester.

 HISTORY 41.
 Advanced Placement United States History.
 Year.
 Ms. Hession Hoar.
 5 meetings weekly.
 Prerequisite: History 20 and History 21 (with a minimum grade of 88 in History 21).
 Students will be ranked and admitted based on their performance in History 21.
 This course covers the same topics as History 30 but with a more varied and in-depth approach to inquiry based critical reading through historiography and the interpretation of primary and secondary sources.
 This reading intensive course is intended for highly motivated students of history and emphasizes a blend of content mastery with the development of extemporaneous expository writing skills.
 The course relies on seminar discussion and student-centered activities and will prepare students to take the Advanced Placement Examination in United States History.

 HISTORY 42.
 Advanced Placement European History.
 Year.
-Mr. Hitzrot.
+Mr. Kulas.
 5 meetings weekly.
 Open to Class I and II.
 Prerequisite: History 30 (with a minimum grade of 87) or History 41 (with a minimum grade of 85).
-This content intensive course investigates the political, social, economic, diplomatic, intellectual and cultural history of Europe, from the Renaissance (c.1350 CE) to the present day.
+In the case of over enrollment, students will be ranked and admitted based on their performance in History courses.
+This content intensive course investigates the political, social, economic, diplomatic, intellectual, and cultural history of Europe, from the Renaissance (c.1350 CE) to the present day.
 This course is intended for highly motivated students of history and relies on seminar discussion and student engagement.
 This course will prepare students for the Advanced Placement Examination in European History.

 The following seminar courses are open to all members of Classes I and II.
 In the case of over enrollment, preference will be given to members of Class I.